eaglestone/minecraft-pi-ruby/README.md

 ```
 ##Installation

-Assuming you have Ruby installed on your Raspberry Pi, open a terminal and enter:
+Assuming you have Ruby installed on your Raspberry Pi (Raspbian now comes with Ruby
+installed as it's needed for Sonic Pi), open a terminal and enter:

 `sudo gem install minecraft-pi-ruby`

+As ever, ensure you have the latest packages on your system.

-If you have Sonic Pi installed then your Pi should be good to go.
+So, if you have Sonic Pi installed then your Pi should be good to go.
 If not, why not?
-Run
+Open a terminal and enter
-`sudo apt-get update && sudo apt-get install sonic-pi` to install Sonic Pi.
-This brings in a newer
+`sudo apt-get update && sudo apt-get install sonic-pi` to install Sonic Pi and Ruby with it.
+You now have two reasons
-version of Ruby than relying on the Raspian packages,
- and hence is an easy
-way for beginners to get off the ground with Ruby on the Pi.
-You also get Sonic Pi :-)
+for learning Ruby!

 ##Usage